dalenewman/Transformalize/README.md

 </pre>

-With a `version` field in place, the normal run doesn't say *"2155 from input"* anymore, instead it says *"Change Detected: No"*.
-Transformalize didn't have to read and compare *any* records.
-Now our incremental is faster, and more efficient.
+With a `version` field in place, the normal run doesn't say *"2155 from input"* anymore.
+Instead, it says *"Change Detected: No"*.
+Transformalize used the `version` field to avoid reading records that didn't change.
+Therefore, our incremental is faster, and more efficient!

 ### Denormalization

 So far, we've worked with a single entity.
-Singles are easy.
-However, it is rare that you will find all the data you need in one place.
-More often than not, the data you seek is spread out everywhere.
+This is easy, but you should know that it is rare to find all the data you need in one place.
+More likely, the data you seek is spread around.

-It needs to be joined with other data before it makes sense.
-Even in Northwind, the data is stored in many different tables.
+Even in Northwind (a single database), the data is stored in many different tables.
-It's normalized; which means it is optimized for storage, not retreival.
+It's normalized; which means optimized for storage and integrity, rather than retreival.

-They say that building a data warehouse is 80-90% ETL.
-This means that most of the work goes into collecting, cleaning, combining, transforming, and finally loading the data into the actual data warehouse.

-Transformalize tackles this 80-90%.
-It helps us transform and de-normalize the data incrementally, so that it's optimized for retreival.
+Look at the output from "Order Details" (above).
+You can't gain insight from it because it's all keys and numbers.
+Knowing keys allows us to look up more descriptive information about the entity it refers to.
+We need the *Products* and *Orders* descriptive information at the same level as *Order Details* (price, quantity, etc).

 ### Orders

-Review the NorthWind diagram.
+Refer back to the NorthWind diagram.
 The next closest tables to *Order Details* are *Orders* and *Products*.
-Let's do *Orders* next.
+This makes sense since we have *OrderID8 and *ProductID* in *Order Details."
+Let's add *Orders* to our arrangement.
+Here are the steps:

 * Alter the table to include the `RowVersion` column.
 This enables efficient incrementals.
 * Add an *Orders* entity just after *Order Details*'s closing `<add/>` tag but still inside the `<entities/>` tag.
 * Run `tfl` in `check` mode to get the field definitions for *Orders*.
-* Add the fields
+* Add the fields to your arrangement
-* Set the version attribute to *RowVersion*
+* Set the version attribute to *RowVersion* in the *Orders* entity

-Now your arrangement should have this entity:
+Now your arrangement should have the *Orders* entity like this:

 ```xml
 <add name="Orders" version="RowVersion">